canonical/operator-workflows/docs/how-to/integration_test_allure.md

   allure-report:
     if: always() && !cancelled()
     needs:
-      - [list of jobs that calls integration_test workflow whose tests you would like to visualize]
+      - [list of jobs that call integration_test workflow whose tests you would like to visualize]
     uses: canonical/operator-workflows/.github/workflows/allure_report.yaml@main
 ```